 Plant trees for the planet and local populations

-Trees play a role in enriching and restructuring soil by capturing atmospheric C02 and drawing on mineral compounds in the ground.
-This action helps protect against soil degradation and erosion.
+Trees play a role in enriching and restructuring soil by capturing atmospheric C02, nourishing soil life and anchoring themselves with their roots.

 Together with other plants, trees effectively tackle desertification.

 Trees regulate the water cycle.
 They enhance its infiltration into the soil, thus reducing the risk of flooding and erosion.